 The good news, however, is that if you are indeed prepared to put in that work to make it happen then there are plenty of legitimate places where you can get started & learn how to do it.

-One of my personal top-recommendations for newcomers to start with is Wealthy Affiliate.
+One of my personal top-recommendations for newcomers to start with is Commission Academy.

-At Wealthy Affiliate, you’ll learn exactly how money is made online & you’ll learn how you too can get a slice of the pie for yourself.
+At Commission Academy, you’ll learn exactly how money is made online & you’ll learn how you too can get a slice of the pie for yourself.
 Plus, the best part is that you don’t have to pay anything to get started.

 So if you’re looking to earn money online legitimately (without the risk) then I’d highly recommend checking that out.